ClubNix/Josix/README.md

   - The `tags` field is here to automatically create "open" and "close" tags for the forum channel. **DO NOT** edit the names `open` and `close`, just edit their content.

 - Add your own private jokes :
-	- Create a file `askip.json` (if you want to change the name you have to change it in the `fun.py` file)
+	- If not already done, create `askip.json` (if you want to change the name you have to change it in the `fun.py` file)
 	- Fill it with your private jokes like this :

 ```json